2019 Ofsted inspection framework: what it means for your school

 - Having a positive and respectful school culture

-- Providing a safe environment for pupils where bullying, discrimination and peer-on-peer abuse – online or offline – are not accepted and are dealt with quickly, consistently and effectively
+- Providing a safe environment for pupils where bullying, discrimination and peer-on-peer abuse, including sexual harassment, sexual abuse and sexual violence – online or offline – are not accepted and are dealt with quickly, consistently and effectively

 - Observe pupils' behaviour around school

 - Speak to staff, on an individual basis, about behaviour at the school.
-This is likely to be a sample of staff that research suggests are most affected by challenging behaviour, such as TAs, supply staff, NQTs, administrative staff and catering staff
+This is likely to be a sample of staff that research suggests are most affected by challenging behaviour, such as trainees, TAs, supply staff, ECTs, administrative staff and catering staff

 - Speak to a range of pupils from different backgrounds about behaviour at the school, including those who've received sanctions